edbeard/ChemSchematicResolver/README.md

 # ChemSchematicResolver
 **ChemSchematicResolver** is a toolkit for the automatic resolution of chemical schematic diagrams and their labels.
+You can find out how it works on the [website](http://www.chemschematicresolver.org) , and try out the online demo [here](http://www.chemschematicresolver.org/demo)

 ## Features